Brian Parsons

 • UX Leadership: Applied discovery, iteration, and human-centered design principles to organizational challenges.

-• Strategic Planning: Facilitated C-level workshops to define and prioritize goals.
+• Strategic Planning: Facilitated C-level workshops to define and prioritize actionable goals.

-• Program Management: Coordinated global events with scalable toolkits and local ownership.
+• Program Management: Coordinated scalable global initiatives with local ownership.

-• Data-Informed Decision Making: Used surveys and metrics to drive programming decisions.
+• Data-Informed Decision Making: Used survey insights and metrics to guide programming.

-• Cross-Cultural Collaboration: Worked across multiple time zones and offices to unify a global initiative.
+• Cross-Cultural Collaboration: Connected teams across time zones and offices to unify a global initiative.